Aitor Galende with Artists of Birmingham Royal Ballet. © Bill Cooper

 Who or what inspired you to start dancing?

 My parents took me to see a show when I was four years old and after I said: ‘Mum, I want to do that.’ so, soon after, I started to attend ballet lessons.

 Performing alongside my colleagues and friends while creating memories with them.

 How would you like to be described as an artist?

 I like to think people that watch me perform know how much commitment, love and passion I put into anything I do, no matter how challenging it may be.

 What is your favourite dance piece outside the world of ballet?

 I love to watch all types of dance routines whether in movies, musical theatre or live concerts.

 What was the last dance performance you saw?

-Recently I watched the amazing cast of Kinky Boots at the Birmingham Hippodrome.
-And Ballet related - the cinema broadcast of Christopher Wheeldon’s Alice’s Adventures in Wonderland, which I think is a great opportunity for audiences all over the world to have access to these shows.
+Recently I watched the amazing cast of Kinky Boots at Birmingham Hippodrome.
+And ballet-related - the cinema broadcast of Christopher Wheeldon’s Alice’s Adventures in Wonderland, which I think is a great opportunity for audiences all over the world to have access to these shows.